 Try 10 issues for £10 and receive a £10 John Lewis & Partners gift card!

 Disney+ made quite the impact when it launched in the UK in 2020, providing hours upon hours of Disney, Marvel and Star Wars content to get us through long periods at home.

-The new add-on Star on Disney+ has now launched, and it brings together films and TV shows from Disney’s Creative Studios, such as FX, 20th Television and 20th Century Studios.
-This means that there’s now double the amount of content available with your Disney+ subscription.
+Star on Disney+ has now launched, and it brings together films and TV shows from Disney's Creative Studios, such as FX Productions and 20th Century Studios.
+This means that there's now a ton of new content available with your Disney+ subscription.

 As well as Disney+ star movies that are probably unsuitable for the main service - looking at you Deadpool 2 - Star introduces brand-new original shows from the creators of Big Little Lies and Rick and Morty, as well as modern classics such as Lost and Modern Family.